pgadaum/vision/README.md

 ---

-## 🧪 Reproducibility
+## Reproducibility

 To reproduce:

-1. Run on **Google Colab** using GPU (T4 or better)
-2. Install `kagglehub` and download dataset
+1. Install `kagglehub` and download dataset
-3. Execute all cells in `image2.ipynb` sequentially
+2. Execute all cells in `image2.ipynb` sequentially
-4. Training will auto-start and save best model to disk
+3. Training will auto-start and save best model to disk

 ---

-## 📁 Repository Structure
+## Repository Structure

 ```
 .